Sleeping with Lower Back Discomfort

 Some people sleep on the floor because they believe it’s good for their back.
 There are benefits to this practice, but it’s not ideal for lower back discomfort.
 The hard surface puts pressure on your hips, which in turn causes the tension felt in your lower back.

-One of the first steps to relieving this discomfort is changing your sleeping habits.
+One of the first steps to relieving lower back discomfort is changing your sleeping habits.
 Typically, we want to start with the position you sleep in.
 The following are all good sleeping positions for mitigating the discomfort you’re feeling.

 Sleep on Your Side